Board Policies and Administrative Procedures

 PROCEDURE

-1. Principals shall develop a written School Code of Student Conduct consistent with Board Policy 900 Student Conduct and Discipline and in consultation with students, parents/guardians, the school council and staff.
+1. Principals shall develop a written School Code of Student Conduct consistent with Board Policy 900 Student Conduct and Discipline and in consultation with students, parents/guardians, the School Council and staff.
+The School Code of Conduct shall be reviewed annually with any revisions communicated to the Deputy Superintendent Education Services.

 2. Principals shall make copies of the School Code of Student Conduct available to students, parents/guardians and staff, on the school’s website and in print if requested.